emmacadavra/learn-hiragana/TESTING.md

     * Largest function has 19 statements in it, while the median is 4.5.
     * The most complex function has a cyclomatic complexity value of 9 while the median is 1.5.

-* **WAVE Accessibility** - I ran all three webpages through the WAVE Accessibility tool and they all passed with no errors.
+* **WAVE Accessibility** - I ran all three web pages through the WAVE Accessibility tool and they all passed with no errors.

-* **WCAG Colour Checker** - I ran all three webpages through the WCAG Colour Checker, and again all three passed with AA standard, and AAA in some areas.
+* **WCAG Colour Checker** - I ran all three web pages through the WCAG Colour Checker, and again all three passed with AA standard, and AAA in some areas.

 ### Lighthouse Scores and PageSpeed Insights